 ARTIST VILLAGE EINDHOVEN (NL) 2018

-During an intense three-day-program (August 10-11-12, with an entry & exit day) a group of 20 artists, age 35 or under, will be given the opportunity to join the Artist Village taking place in Eindhoven.
+During an intense three-day-program (August 10-11-12) a group of 20 artists will be given the opportunity to join the Artist Village taking place in Eindhoven.
 The Artist Village provides an ideal environment where artists can immerse in an open investigation of their work.

 WARP Contemporary Art Platform is a non-profit organisation based in Sint-Niklaas (BE) with an international horizon in mind.
 It has a program of exhibitions and lectures, but always with the challenging question: How to inspire and support artists?
 For this reason we initiated portfolio days and the extended version of it, the Artist Village.
 Selected artists of previous editions have become the creative reservoir for further exhibitions.